Skip to Main Content

 There are three types of items (records) which can be created in IRR:

-It is possible to change the type at a later date, e.g. to add files to a Metadata record only item.
+It is possible to change the type at a later date, e.g. to add files to a Metadata record item.

 File(s) associated item is item that contains one or more files: